 Through her work as a garden designer, Colleen assumes the role of picture maker and story teller, carefully crafting designs which tread lightly on the landscape.
 The aim is to conjure a beautiful framework underpinned by timeless design principles, within which the character of the garden can develop.

-Colleen’s core philosophy is that a garden should engage its inhabitants with a depth of character that goes beyond initial street appeal.
+Colleen’s core philosophy is that a garden should be storytelling, engaging its inhabitants with a depth of character that goes beyond initial street appeal.
 It should reflect the needs and loves of those who share it rather than being driven by fleeting fashion - a place that evolves and captivates rather than something purchased “off the shelf”.

-Her work traverses a variety of garden styles and situations from heritage courtyards to rambling country gardens.
+Her interests traverse a variety of garden styles and situations from heritage courtyards to rambling country gardens.
 Productive gardens, natural play areas, new perennial and sensory plantings often feature, with emphasis too on celebrating the changes in the garden throughout the seasons.